Raj Gandhi

 301 Tower Rd, Ithaca, NY 14853, USA

-I am a second-year Ph.D. student studying pure mathematics at Cornell University.
+I am a fifth-year Ph.D. student studying mathematics at Cornell University.
 My advisor is Allen Knutson.

 M.Sc. thesis